wykswr/scRNA-seq/README.md

 2. Encapsulate the environment and parameters setting into the nextflow.config file.
 3. Use Singularity container for more robust environment configuration.
 4. Help the beginner to understand how to use channel and pipe.
-## Workflow
-### Diagram
+### Workflow
 <p align="center">
   <img src="workflow.drawio.svg" alt="workflow diagram"/>
 </p>

 ### Dependencies
-We use Singularity container to make the workflow more portable and robust.
+I use Singularity container to make the workflow more portable and robust.
 2 main containers are required to set the environment:
 1. docker://nfcore/cellranger:6.1.2
     * Image is stored on [dockerhub](https://hub.docker.com/r/nfcore/cellranger/tags)
     * Cellranger version: 6.1.2